 Of course the specials menu above tempted us into ordering the nama yuba with plum soy.
 And Mark couldn't go without his tori no sansho yaki (succulent chicken grilled and served with aromatic sansho pepper).
 Michiko also ordered her favourite - sabazushi (sushi with vinegared mackerel).
 All were superb, and light on a humid, late summer's eve.

-chicken with sansho
+chicken with sanshosabazushi

 Ingredients for adding to your broth - burdock and carrots simmered in soy, myoga (ginger bud), ginger, daikon, greens, cabbage, snow peas, spring onions.
 That's the nama yuba (soy milk skin) at the front with the shiso flowers and leaf.